Hales hammers 84 as England beat Australia

 The England Test skipper, playing his first T20 international since March 2021, was promoted to bat at three after a rip-roaring start by Buttler and Hales but stymied the momentum a touch which possibly threw the latter off his stride.

-Stokes was dropped off his fourth ball - Kane Richardson spilling a one-handed chance at mid-on after the England batter had miscued a chip down the ground off Daniel Sams.
+Stokes was dropped off his fourth ball - Richardson spilling a one-handed chance at mid-on after the England batter had miscued a chip down the ground off Daniel Sams.

 A sense of how Stokes was attempting to force matters came next ball when he attempted a reverse sweep to a slower ball from Sams and was struck on the helmet.

-Stokes managed a four via a thick edge off his eighth delivery before he was caught at long-on by Warner, having skipped down the pitch to Marcus Stoinis.
+Stokes managed a four via a thick edge off his eighth delivery before he was caught at long-on by Warner, having skipped down the pitch to Stoinis.

 His bowling is hugely suspect when the pressure is on, and goes for loads.
 And he doesn’t have the variety of shots of say a Duckett.